 All PID passwords now expire after one year.
 If your password is expired, you won't be able to use Off Campus Sign In until it is changed.

-You can check you are entering the correct PID/password, your password has not expired, and your status allows access by logging into MyVT.
+You can check if you are entering the correct PID/password, if your password has expired, and if your status allows access by logging into MyVT.
 If you can login there, you are using the right PID/password combination.

 To check your status, switch to the Personal Info tab, then use the Manage Your Profile link.
 Under Affiliations, you want to see at least one of these:

 To check your password expiration date, switch to the Personal Info tab, then use the Manage Your Profile link.
 You will see both your Last Password Change date, and your Password Expiration Date.
 If your password is expired, use the Change Your Password link just above these dates.
 This change should be active in Off Campus Sign In in less than 15 minutes.

 If all the steps above indicate you should have access, but still can't get in, we may have manually blocked you.
-This is extremely rare: only one PID was added to this list in 2013-2014.
+This is rare now that Two Factor Authentication has been enabled.
 Excessive downloading or access from multiple countries at once triggers alerts for us.
-This typically happens when someone not affiliated with Virginia Tech is using your PID/password, either because you purposely shared your account or someone stole your account information.

 If we find you are on our blocked list, we'll have you change your password and take other steps to protect your account before we restore access to you.